Wednesday 30th July 2025

 Applications are via CV and covering letter to jordan@scottishstudentsport.com.
 Please outline in the email subject line which sport and role (or roles) you are applying for.

-Any questions about the role can be directed to Ben on the email above.
+Any questions about the role can be directed to Jordan on the email above.

 BACK TO LIST

-The Scottish Student Badminton Sports Development Group are recruiting for a new group of incredible volunteers to help promote and develop the sport.
+The Scottish Student Cricket Sports Development Group are recruiting for a new group of incredible volunteers to help promote and develop the sport.

 Development Officer